-C. Courts Will Overlook CPS Misdeeds When Others Could Correct Them

-Even particularly egregious acts may be insulated from liability where a wronged parent cannot connect the act to the alleged constitutional violation.
-In Miller v.
-City of Philadelphia, a mother who temporarily lost custody of her three children alleged that a child welfare worker attempted to induce the examining hospital to falsify records and misrepresent the physician's medical report to the judge who issued the temporary child custody order.65 The trial court found that the caseworker was not entitled to qualified immunity.66 After several rounds of appeals, the Third Circuit Court of Appeals concluded that "even if [the caseworker] did misrepresent the doctor's report to [the prosecutor, the mother] failed to establish a causal connection between the alleged misrepresentation and the Judge's decision to grant a separation order."67 Although she had ample opportunity, the mother chose not to depose the physician or prosecutor, "both of whom would have had direct knowledge of [the caseworker's] misstatements or misdeeds."68 Moreover, the prosecutor "spoke independently with [the physician] to ascertain his opinion," which "should have served to expose any lies."69 Consequently, "any subsequent misstatements by [the prosecutor] to the Judge during their telephone hearing would not have been caused by" the caseworker.
-70 Even these questionable tactics by a CPS agency failed to trigger findings of Due Process violations.
+C. Courts Will Overlook CPS Misdeeds When Others Could Correct Them mother who temporarily lost custody of her three children alleged that a child welfare worker attempted to induce the examining hospital to falsify records and misrepresent the physician's medical report to the judge who issued the temporary child custody order.
+The trial court found that the caseworker was not entitled to qualified immunity.
+After several rounds of appeals, the Third Circuit Court of Appeals concluded that "even if [the caseworker] did misrepresent the doctor's report to [the prosecutor, the mother] failed to establish a causal connection between the alleged misrepresentation and the Judge's decision to grant a separation order.
+Although she had ample opportunity, the mother chose not to depose the physician or prosecutor, "both of whom would have had direct knowledge of [the caseworker's] misstatements or misdeeds.
+Moreover, the prosecutor "spoke independently with [the physician] to ascertain his opinion," which "should have served to expose any lies."
+Consequently, "any subsequent misstatements by [the prosecutor] to the Judge during their telephone hearing would not have been caused by" the caseworker.
+Even these questionable tactics by a CPS agency failed to trigger findings of Due Process violations.